gabrielsantello/gabrielsantello/README.md

-## 👋 Hi, I’m Gabriel Santello and this is my Data Science / Machine Learning repository! 📊
+## Hello, I’m Gabriel Santello, and this is my Data Engineering, Data Science and Machine Learning repository!

-Regarding my background / experience:
+Let me share a bit about my background and experience:
-- 📚 I have a degree in information technology, another degree in biology and a master's degree.
+- 📚 I hold degrees in both Information Technology and Biology.
+Additionally, I have a master’s degree.
-- 🎒 I've been studying Data Science / Machine Learning since 2019.
+- 🎒 Since 2019, I’ve been dedicated to studying Data Science, Machine Learning, and now Data Engineering.
-- 👷 I've worked in some multinational companies such as John Deere and Kyndryl.
+- 👷 I’ve had the privilege of working with multinational companies such as John Deere, Kyndryl and Regeneron.

+Feel free to explore my repository and discover the exciting projects I’ve been involved in! 🚀🔍📊

 <div style="display: inline_block" align="center"><br>
   <center>